In 2023, the movement for mass electrification has come home (literally).

 Multinational businesses know that sooner or later, policymakers and consumer pressure will force them to ditch fossil fuels, address historical emissions, and implement cleaner technologies.

 Tech entrepreneurs have long claimed to be “making the world a better place.”
 This time, they are really doing it.

 Now that the FDA and USDA have approved commercial sales of “cell-cultivated meat” in the US, what will it take to create a mass market?

 Until recently, climate tech was either called “cleantech”, and often bundled with “impact” investing, or buried within various categories and tech stacks.

 At the SOSV Climate Tech Summit we are gathering the biggest names in climate tech.
-Don’t just watch from the sidelines — join live breakout sessions to meet with top investors and organizations.
-Sessions start with a brief presentation followed by a Q&A.
+Don’t just watch from the sidelines — join live AMA breakout sessions to meet with top investors and organizations.

 A CTVC report indicates that climate tech funding is resilient but feeling 2023’s shaky macro conditions.

 For the most part, public institutions collect the data used to understand and model climate change.
 Recently, though, climate tech startups have begun to fill in the data gaps.